blindeveloper/invoice-party/README.md

 - All values are calculating on the fly.
 - All functions are covered with jsdoc.
 To generate doc run `npm run jsdoc`.
 - Formula for calculating of discount is equally spread around all items to generate most fare discount calculation.
+- Graphql queries located in queries folder
+- Because of time constrains, test are covering only most essential functions, which are about discount recalculation.
+- Because of time constrains, visual representation is super simple.

 ## Available Scripts